i05nagai/memorandum/language/english_speaking.md

 * influence
     * You're a bad influence on her
 * put
+    * put sb on the spot
+        * if you put sb on the spot, you cause them embarassment or difficulty by forcing them at that moment to answer a difficult question or make an important decision
+        * Mira rather put the boss on the spot by asking him when he was going to give us a pay rise.
     * put someone's foot down
         * to use your authority to stop something from happening
         * When she started borrowing my clothes without asking, I had to put my foot down.